Submodular risk measures: Four classes of convex risk measures

-\begin{proof} The ``if'' statement is straightforward as we have seen that ES is submodular.
-Below we show the ``only if'' statement.
-First, since $p\mapsto \ES_p(X)$ is continuous for any $X\in L^\infty$, we can without loss of generality assume that $g$ is upper semicontinuous.
+\begin{proof} The ``if'' statement is straightforward because ES is submodular.
+For the ``only if'' statement, assume that $\rho$ is submodular, and write $\rho=\ES^g$ for simplicity.
+We first treat the case $g(1-)=\infty$.
+The remaining case $g(1-)<\infty$ is quite involved and is treated in Section \ref{app:AES-proof} of Appendix \ref{app:proofs}.